-Master Raul Landaeta and Cuatro player Adrian Toro present this course with all the basic information about the Parang Genre. they will guide you through the most basic rhythms you need to know to play the Parang and show you the basic melodies and progressions used in Parang songs.
+Master Raul Landaeta and Cuatro player Adrian Toro present this course with all the essential information about the Parang Genre.
+They will guide you through the most basic rhythms you need to know to play the Parang and show you the basic melodies and progressions used in Parang songs.

-Raul Landaeta studied the Cuatro with Fredy Reyna in Caracas and has appeared in a number of stages worldwide.
-He’s residing in Trinidad and Tobago and actively engages in Parang activities, giving private courses and classes, masterclasses and concerts on the island.
+Raul Landaeta studied Cuatro with Fredy Reyna in Caracas and has appeared on a number of stages worldwide.
+He’s residing in Trinidad and Tobago and actively engages in Parang activities, giving private courses and classes, masterclasses, and concerts on the island.

-Adrian Toro studied the Cuatro with master Jorge Glem in Caracas since 2011 has been the mind behind TuCuatro, a website that helps thousands of students learn the instrument they love.
-Adrian was born in Caracas and currently resides in Ottawa, Canada from where he’s been engaged in internationalizing the instrument.
+Adrian Toro has studied Cuatro with master Jorge Glem in Caracas since 2011 and has been the mind behind TuCuatro, a website that helps thousands of students learn the instrument they love.
+Adrian was born in Caracas and currently resides in Ottawa, Canada where he’s been engaged in internationalizing the instrument.